CaptainACQ/f22raptor/README.md

 aircraft like crazy when above Mach 1.2 below FL300 and above Mach 1.8 above FL300.
 Roll oscillates above FL450.
 Will be an easy fix, but time-consuming.

+* I plan on taking the EFIS from the G3000 and incoperating it into the HUD.
+I'll change the color from white to green and shrink it to fit the HUD correctly.
+Also need to redesign the HUD to properly resemble the dimensions of the one on the real aircraft.

+* Landing gear - the front wheel turns when turning the aircraft, but the wheels don't rotate when the aircraft is moving on the ground.
+I'm placing that on the backburner until the more major problems are fixed.

 Changes:
 12/28 - Further increased pitch and roll stability.
 12/30 - Added HUD Functionality.
 12/31 - Cleaned up HUD.
 12/31-2 - Forgot to clean up debug scripts.
+1/2 - Added wheel rotation animation.
+Made HUD Brighter.
+Added True Heading
+	  indicator to HUD.